 Creating Deployment Configurations

-All three tools can generate deployment configs, but their approaches differ:
+All three can generate deployment configs, but their approaches differ:

-Claude Code tends to ask clarifying questions and generate comprehensive configurations tailored to your specific setup.
-It's thorough but may take more back-and-forth.
+- Claude Code asks clarifying questions and generates comprehensive configurations tailored to your setup.
+Thorough but chatty.

-Codex CLI often generates complete solutions on the first try, leveraging its training on real-world engineering tasks.
+- Codex CLI often produces a complete solution on the first try, leveraging its training on real-world repos.
 Good for standard configurations.

-Gemini CLI can ground its responses in current best practices via Google Search, making it excellent for generating up-to-date configurations.
-To see Gemini in action within a deployment pipeline, check out our complete guide to deploying Gemini Search with DeployHQ.
+- Gemini CLI can ground responses in current best practices via Google Search, making it well suited to up-to-date configurations.
+To see Gemini in a deployment pipeline, see our complete guide to deploying Gemini Search with DeployHQ.

 CI/CD Integration

-Codex CLI has the edge here with its native GitHub Actions integration and ability to run as part of CI/CD pipelines:
+Codex CLI has the edge with native GitHub Actions support and headless --full-auto execution:

 jobs: